Alejandro Zaera-Polo: Architectural Practice

-In June 2011, after the dissolution of FOA, he established Alejandro Zaera-Polo Architecture (AZPA) renamed Alejandro Zaera-Polo & Maider Llaguno Architecture (AZPML).
+In June 2011, after the dissolution of FOA, he established Alejandro Zaera-Polo Architecture (AZPA), later renamed Alejandro Zaera-Polo & Maider Llaguno Architecture (AZPML).

 He has also been an advisor to the Quality Commission for Architecture in Barcelona and a contributor to the Urban Age Think Tank of the London School of Economics.
 He has published as a critic in professional magazines worldwide.
 El Croquis, Quaderns, A+U, Arch+, Harvard Design Magazine, Log, and other magazines have published his writings.

 He was the inaugural co-director of the Seoul Architecture Biennale in 2017.

 Academic career

-Alejandro Zaera-Polo has maintained in parallel an academic career.
+Alejandro Zaera-Polo has maintained a parallel academic career.
 He was the Dean of the School of Architecture at Princeton University (2012–2014), the Dean of the Berlage Institute in Rotterdam, and the inaugural beneficiary of the Norman Foster Visiting Professorship at Yale University.
 Prior to that, he was a Unit Master at the Architectural Association School of Architecture and has been a Visiting Critic at University of California, Los Angeles, Columbia University in New York, the School of Architecture in Madrid, and the Yokohama School of Architecture.

 Plagiarism Controversy

 While serving as Dean at Princeton University, Princeton architecture was featured at the Venice Biennale of Architecture in 2014.
-Zaera-Polo abruptly left his role as Dean, after he was accused by the Princeton University President of "plagiarizing parts of a text he produced for the “Elements of Architecture” exhibition curated by Rem Koolhaas at the 2014 Venice Biennale".
+Zaera-Polo abruptly left his role as Dean, after he was accused by the Princeton University President of "plagiarizing parts of a text he produced for the "Elements of Architecture" exhibition curated by Rem Koolhaas at the 2014 Venice Biennale".
 Architect Rem Koolhaas emailed the Biennale's director to deny any wrongdoing by Zaera-Polo.
 Zaera-Polo also denied the accusations and as a result, Zaera-Polo filed a lawsuit against the university in 2016.